kckishan/kckishan.github.io/content/author/admin/_index.md

 +++

 Kishan KC is a fourth-year Ph.D. student in Computing and Information Science at the Golisano College of Computing and Information Sciences, Rochester Institute of Technology (RIT).
-I am a Graduate Research Assistant at the Use-Inspired Computational Intelligence (LUCI) Lab under the supervision of Prof. Anne Haake and Prof. Rui Li.
+I am a Graduate Research Assistant at the Use-Inspired Computational Intelligence (LUCI) Lab under the supervision of Dr. Anne Haake and Dr. Rui Li.

-**Research**
+**Research**\
 My current research focuses on link prediction in (biomedical) networks using network embedding and neural architecture inference approaches.
 In general, I am interested in building (or inferring) machine/deep learning approaches to integrate heterogeneous information about biological entities with their graph structure (provided by the known links) to predict the missing links in the networks.